St John's Cathedral, Napier: Music team

 Waiapu Cathedral hosts a choir, and one of the finest pipe organs in New Zealand, which has recently undergone a complete restoration.
 It is the fifth organ on the site, and has received a major re-build by the South Island Organ Company in 2012/3.
 The organ, featuring more than 3700 pipes, is now the largest church organ in New Zealand.
 Gary Bowler, who was New Zealand's longest serving Anglican cathedral organist, served as Director of Music from April 1981 to December 2014.
-Mr James Mist took up the position of Director of Music in July 2015, but left early in 2017.
+James Mist was Director of Music from July 2015 until early 2017.
+Anthony Tattersall, formerly organist and choir leader at Blackburn Cathedral, is the current Director of Music.